johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - <rdar://problem/30291887> New commit view could be more discoverable: add a button to go from the history view to the commit details view

 ##### Post WWDC
+- <rdar://problem/31761450> Account details for GitHub accounts should show list of organizations I belong to

+##### XPM
+- <rdar://problem/30960652> Package dependency editor adoption of new repository UI
+- <rdar://problem/31757658> Define some conventions/best practices to recommend to people putting packages on github to aid in searching through the Clone workflow.

+##### Post Tioga
+- <rdar://problem/30310230> Opening history editor from a working copy node doesn't display commit details in the inspector
 - <rdar://problem/32039182> Should we have an indication of current branch without having to twist open Branches?
-- <rdar://problem/31761450> Account details for GitHub accounts should show list of organizations I belong to

 ### Setup